HrbrIO/harbor-docs/docs/quick-start-guide.md

 After selecting the check mark we can choose the add chart button.
 We are going to add a simple line chart.
 Name the chart as you see fit.
 Then add `HELLO_HARBOR` into the Beacon Message Type.
 We know HELLO_HARBOR is the Beacon Message Type for this by reading the config in the `index.js`

 !!!
 Info
     BeaconMessageType is a way to tag your beacons.
 It allows you to send different types of data with a single beacon or allows you to look at similar data from multiple beacons.
-While not required to work with Harbor it is necessary if you want to use our internal View and Foghorn tools.
+While not required to work with Hrbr it is necessary if you want to use our internal View and Foghorn tools.

 ![configure-chart](img/quick-start/helloharbor-configure-chart.png)